vcz-fr/Meetup-Notes/meetups/gdg-bdx/2019-01-31_UX-saved-DevOps.md

 The DevOps were clearly in need of time and the developers relied on the DevOps team so this part needed multiple tools: one to align the teams and another to identify the root cause of the issues.
 Enter the Roadmap Board and the [Five Whys](https://en.wikipedia.org/wiki/5_Whys).

 The Roadmap Board is simply a meta Kanban board, nothing fancy.
 With this board, every team knows about the interdependencies of each task.
-This may cause unexpected side effects like noticing that a large subset of these dependencies point to a specific team.
+This may cause unexpected side effects like noticing that a large subset of these dependencies points to an unexpected and unforeseen issue.
 That is why it is useful to pair this exercise with the "Five Whys".

 Frustration can drive teammates crazy.
 That is why it is necessary to detect and bring solutions or ideas in order to drive down frustration.
 The principle of the "Five Whys" is quite easy: you start from a point of frustration and simply ask yourself why it happened.
 Here is an example:
 0. The developers cannot test anything on the test environments!